Fast repetitivity in non-rectifiable Delone sets: Introduction

-\subsection{Notation and Preliminaries}
+\subsection{Notation and preliminaries}

-\paragraph{Sets and measures} We use $||\cdot||_2$ and $||\cdot||_\infty$ to denote the Euclidean norm and the supremum norm respectively.
+\paragraph{Sets and measures} The dimension $d \in \N_{\geq 2}$ is treated as an unspecified constant throughout the paper.
+We use $||\cdot||_2$ and $||\cdot||_\infty$ to denote the Euclidean norm and the supremum norm respectively.
 We use $\text{dist}$ to denote the Euclidean metric in $\R^d$.
 We write $B(x,r)$ to denote the open ball of radius $r>0$ centred at $x\in \R^d$ with respect to the $\text{dist}$ metric.
 We briefly write for sets $A,B \subset \R^d$ that their diameter, separation and distance respectively are